agnithamohan/Compiler-Design-for-C/Lexical_Analysis/README.md

 ## Authors

 * **Agnitha Mohan** - *15co201*
-* **Vasudha** - *15co211*
+* **Vasudha Boddukuri** - *15co211*

 ## Acknowledgments

 We would like to thank the institute for giving us an opportunity to do this project.
-A special thanks to the course instructors Ms.Shanti Thilagam, Ms.Sushmita, Ms.Umapriya and the teaching assistants for their constant help and support.
+A special thanks to the course instructors Ms.Santhi Thilagam, Ms.Sushmita, Ms.Umapriya and the teaching assistants for their constant help and support.